• Alfred M. Hallmark

 MARKERS IN COUNTY- 76

-Liberty county is named for the very concept America was founded on, Liberty.
+Liberty county is named for the very concept that America was founded on, Liberty.
 The County seat is also Liberty and it's the town where most of the markers can be found.
-We visited on the weekend and for a Sunday the town was was incredibly busy, which was surprising to us.
+We visited on the weekend and for a Sunday the town was Surprisingly busy.
 Liberty County has a rural feel to it.
-Located in the Pineywoods region of Texas it's very green and it was enjoyable to drive through the county.
+Located in the Pineywoods region of Texas it's very green and it was enjoyable to drive through.
 This county also has several gray granite centennial markers more than you would expect from the county this size, a couple of them are on private property making them more difficult to locate and we have yet to visit those.

 Picture

-UPDATE- May 24th, 2017 - Application to the Texas Historical Commission has been applied for a replacement marker for Casa Consistatorial apparently it was found in a dumpster in a state of disrepair 😤.
-Thanks to LJ from Liberty County for their response and patience with my many questions.
+May 24th, 2017 - Application to the Texas Historical Commission has been issued for a replacement marker for Casa Consistatorial apparently it was found in a dumpster in a state of disrepair 😤.
+Thanks to LJ from Liberty County Historical Commission for his response and patience with my many questions.

 Abshier Cemetery